Bonesnake/etherlordsII-roguelike-map/README.md

 *Sadly, I cannot provide links for the map editor because those I've found on the internet require a CD instalment.
 The GOG version of the game has the map editor, only the Steam version lacks it, but if you manage to get your hands on the editor, you can use it with the Steam version too.*

+[Catch the Thief](https://github.com/aloeser/Etherlords2Map) *- A high quality, challenging custom map for Etherlords II.
+It has some unique features and offers many hours of playtime.
+If you want to play something similar to the main campaign, I strongly recommend it!*

 ## Contact
-If you have any questions or suggestions, feel free to find me on Steam (id: bonesnake).
+If you have any questions or suggestions, feel free to find me on [Steam](https://steamcommunity.com/id/bonesnake/).